-The University of Florida College of Pharmacy ranked among the Top 5 pharmacy colleges nationally with 46 students presenting posters at the American Society of Health-System Pharmacists, or ASHP, Clinical Midyear Meeting in Orlando, Dec.
+With 46 students presenting, the University of Florida College of Pharmacy ranked among the Top 5 pharmacy colleges nationally for the number of students presenting a poster at the American Society of Health-System Pharmacists, or ASHP, Clinical Midyear Meeting in Orlando, Dec.
 3–7.

 The meeting, which is the world’s largest pharmacy event in the world, brought together more than 25,000 pharmacy professionals.
 It featured former first lady Michelle Obama as the keynote speaker and included sessions about combatting opioid abuse and programming for small and rural hospitals.